-In this blog, we’ll be addressing content strategy, an integral pillar of the inbound marketing philosophy.
+In this blog, we’ll be addressing content strategy for inbound marketing, an integral pillar of the philosophy.
 So keep reading if you want to know what content strategy is, why you need it, and the basics to get you started.

 Not sure what inbound marketing is?
 Check out our previous blog, ‘How The Inbound Methodology Can Revive Your SME’s Marketing Strategy’.

-Think of your strategy as how you will use content to achieve your business goals.
+Think of your strategy as a way to use content creation to achieve your business goals.
 Depending on what your goals are, your content strategy will differ.

 OK, but why do I need a content strategy?